golang/vscode-go/docs/testing.md

 This is a temporary setup; once GCB fully supports our desired workflow, we plan to use only the GCB-based setup for CI.

+The [release of the Go Nightly](#nightly-release) extension is automated using GitHub Actions.

 ## Testing via GCB

 This workflow is triggered for Gerrit CLs and for all  commits merged into the master branch.
 Note that our main repository is [go.googlesource.com/vscode-go](https://go.googlesource.com/vscode-go), and